 Most people develop a soft spot for giraffe and elephants when they go on safari.
 Especially giraffe – these graceful, gentle creatures are as fascinating as they are beautiful.
 One of the most endangered sub-species is the Rothschild’s giraffe, which has elegant white leg ‘stockings’ and creamier-coloured patches.
 The best place to see them is at The Giraffe Centre in Nairobi, renowned for offering ethical animal encounters in Kenya.
-The organisation’s main purpose is to educate local schools about Kenya’s wildlife and environment, as well as give all visitors an opportunity to enjoy up-close encounters with giraffes.
-You’ll even get close enough to get a kiss from one!
+The organisation’s main purpose is to educate local schools about Kenya’s wildlife and environment, as well as give all visitors an opportunity to enjoy up-close encounters with giraffes in an ethical way.
+You might even get close enough to get a kiss from one!

 The Giraffe Manor is situated adjacent to the centre and the giraffe roam freely around this historic hotel.
 They are so habituated to humans that they often pop their heads through the dining room windows to see if they can lick up any giraffe treats with their huge purple tongues.
-It is a charming, wonderful encounter for the whole family that directly supports the conservation of the species.
+It's a charming, wonderful encounter for the whole family that directly supports the conservation of the species.